Fort Myers Criminal Lawyers

 - Vehicular Manslaughter: This crime occurs when someone’s reckless actions or behavior while operating a motor vehicle cause the untimely death of another person.
 Under Florida Law, vehicular homicide is a second-degree felony.
 Those convicted of vehicular manslaughter can be punished with up to fifteen years in a Florida State Prison.

 - DUI Accidents: If you’re involved a DUI crash, the penalties can be severe and vary depending on the type of property damage and injuries suffered as a result of the crash.
 Minor injuries and property damage are considered to be first degree felonies and can carry a maximum penalty of one year in county jail.
-More serious crimes, however, can carry a maximum penalty of 30 years in prison.
+More serious crimes, however, such as DUI Manslaughter can carry much more significant sentences.

 - Boating DUI: Florida law prohibits operating a vessel with a blood-alcohol level at or above .08%.
 Depending on the type of accident, the suspect doesn’t necessarily need to have been driving the vessel to be charged with a boating DUI if an accident occurs as a result of their intoxication